eurostat/eurostatRTool/README.md

-1. Download: go to the [Rtools download page](https://cran.r-project.org/bin/windows/Rtools/) and download the appropriate version of Rtools.
+1. Download: go to the [Rtools download page](https://cran.r-project.org/bin/windows/Rtools/) and download the appropriate version of `Rtools`.

 2. Install: run the downloaded installer and follow the installation instructions.
 Make sure to select the option to modify the system